O-Midey/CLI-Note/README.md

-Certainly!
-Here's a template for a README file for your note-taking application:

----

 # Note-Taking App

 This is a simple command-line note-taking application built with Node.js.
 It allows you to add, list, read, and remove notes from a text file.
 This README will guide you through setting up and using the app.